Maui’s best campgrounds

 Drive-in

-Hosmer Grove is a drive-in camping spot between Kula and the Haleakala summit, just short of a half hour from each.
-It’s the perfect example of a serene grove, a small cluster of trees and grass amidst a barren, volcanic landscape.
+Hosmer Grove is a drive-in camping spot between Kula and the summit of Haleakala.
+It is just short of a half-hour drive from each.
+It’s the prime example of a serene grove: a small cluster of trees and grass amidst a dry, barren, volcanic landscape.

 - Drinkable water